MaxAllred/KmerCountHadoop/README.md

 # KmerCountHadoop

-Jar file for Hadoop big data service I created to run on GCP.
+Jar file for Hadoop service I created to run on GCP.

 Used the chromosome data from this source https://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/